Family: Araceae (Arum Family)

 As tubers are most favorite plant part used in cooking and new plant usually comes from a renewed tuber, so sustainable harvesting should be done or promoted.

 Leaves and tuber of Kedae ki chhali are edible but they can be toxic, so must be thoroughly washed dried and boiled before eating even then some irritation is caused.
 Tubers are cooked like potato and mixed with souring agent to neutralize unpleasant sensation.
+Tubers are also u fermented to make local alcoholic drink for personal use.

 Tubers are dried completely and ground into flour that can be preserved and cooked in a variety of ways.
 It can be mixed with greens and spices to prepare KACHRU a local dish or roti by mixing in wheat flour.
 It is most common practice of cooking and consuming this toxic herb in Western Himalayas.